 Its ordinary shares must be admitted to trading on an EU regulated market (Directive 2004/39/EC on markets in financial instruments).

 Its income must derive wholly or mainly from shares or securities.

-It must not retain an amount above 15% of the income it derives from shares and securities.
+It must not retain more than 15% of the income it derives from shares and securities.

 No more than 15% (by value) of its investments can be in a single investee company (other than another VCT).

 At least 70% (by value) of any investment in shares and securities made by the VCT must be in ordinary shares with no preferential dividend or redemption rights (eligible shares).

 At least 70% (by value) of a VCT's investments must be shares or securities in qualifying holdings, that is, companies that: